uino95/SinicoTaglia/README.md

 ##### Unit testing of the main components
 * Clone this repository
-* open command line tool in the folder where you have cloned the repository
+* Open command line tool in the folder where you have cloned the repository
-* change directory to the following path
+* Change directory to the following path
 ```
 cd Implementation\ and\ Test\ Deliverable/travlendar/public/
 ```